 In the past several years, we have resettled an average of 600 refugees per year.
-Newly arrived refugees represent about one third of clients the Institute serves each year.
-Refugees come to New England from Bhutan, Burundi, the Democratic Republic of Congo, El Salvador, Eritrea, Ethiopia, Iran, Iraq, Myanmar (Burma), Pakistan, Somalia, Sudan and Syria.
-By the end of February of 2017, we anticipate resettling 273 refugees, 44% of our 625 approved ceiling for this year.
+Newly arrived refugees represent about one third of the clients the Institute serves each year.
+Recently, refugees have come to New England from Bhutan, Burundi, the Democratic Republic of Congo, El Salvador, Eritrea, Ethiopia, Iran, Iraq, Myanmar (Burma), Pakistan, Somalia, Sudan and Syria.

-+ Has the refugee resettlement program ever been shut down before?
++ Has the refugee resettlement program been shut down before?

-After 9/11, when the nation was attacked, the program was suspended for less than three months.
+After September 11, 2001, when the nation was attacked, the U.S. refugee admissions program was suspended for less than three months.
 Since 9/11, the nation has strengthened its security systems and made it more difficult for people to enter the country.
-There is more surveillance and more information on people entering the U.S. than ever before in our history, and we have not suffered an attack similar to 9/11.
+There is more surveillance and more information on people entering the U.S. than ever before in our history, and we have not suffered an attack like the one that occurred on 9/11.